 If a staff member is uncertain whether something is within the scope of this Policy

-they should seek advice from the Monitoring Office.
+they should seek advice from the Monitoring Officer.

 This Policy does not form part of any employee's contract of employment and it may be amended at any time.